 Depending on the nature of a department's activity, HIPAA's requirements could significantly affect the manager's role.
-For example, in addition to most managers' involvement with the Privacy Rule, someone managing in health information management (HIM) must be concerned with the Transactions and Code Sets (TCS) Rule.
+For example, in addition to most managers' involvement with the Privacy Rule, some person working in health information management must be concerned with the TCS rule.
 A manager within information technology or information systems will be significantly concerned with the Security Rule because of its relevance for information stored or transmitted electronically.

 As with other laws affecting the workplace, there is much more to compliance with HIPAA than simply putting policies, procedures, and systems in place.
-Some HIPAA regulations are complex, and in the most heavily affected areas of an organization considerable training can be required.
-Also, HIPAA necessitates some training for most staff regardless of department; anyone who comes into contact with protected patient information must receive privacy training.
+Some HIPAA regulations are complex, and in the most heavily affected areas of an organization, considerable training can be required.
+Also, HIPAA necessitates some training for most staff regardless of department; any person who comes into contact with protected patient information must receive privacy training.
 As a consequence, most managers will be both trainees and trainers, learning HIPAA's privacy requirements and communicating them to employees.